play4funqc/cusom_files/README.md

 # Heads Up Display (H.U.D.)

-I use a custom hud slightly edited to remove the sniper scope because I find be a nuisance.
+I use a custom hud slightly edited to remove the sniper scope because I don't like it.

 Link: https://github.com/Hypnootize/PV-Hud